Getting ready to remortgage

 It may be the case that your new mortgage will be different from your existing one as you may wish to alter the loan size or term or perhaps release some capital for home improvements.
 Not all lenders will be prepared to lend to you on the original basis of your loan, particularly if your circumstances have changed.

-As independent financial advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Showroom or give us a call on 0131 620 8680.
+As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
+Give us a call on 0131 620 8680.

 The initial consultation with an adviser is free and without obligation.
 Thereafter, ESPC Mortgages charges for mortgage advice are usually £350 (£295 for first time buyers).
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR OTHER LOANS SECURED AGAINST IT.